Available 24/7 | 01622 926 505

 • Ensured a safe working surface for scaffolding and restoration teams.

-HEPA Vacuum Extraction
+HEPA Vacuum extraction

 • Used HEPA-filtered vacuum technology to safely remove guano particles.